-Our Dell PowerEdge R900 server contained eight drives.
+Our Dell PowerEdge R905 server contained eight drives.
 We configured the first two internal server drives using RAID 1 for the operating system, SQL Server 2008 software, and SQL Server system databases.
-We configured the next six internal drives as a RAID 10 volume and used this, along with the three RAID 10 volumes we created in the PowerVault MD 1000, to hold user data and indices.
+We configured the next six internal drives as a RAID 10 volume and used this volume to hold SQL Server transaction logs.

-External disk drives (PowerEdge 900 only)
+External disk drives

 The PowerVault MD1000 contained 15 drives.
-We created three RAID 10 sets of four drives each.
-As we note above, these held user data and indices.
-We allocated two drives to a RAID 1 setup and used that space to hold the transaction logs.
+We created one large disk group using a RAID 10 configuration.
+This volume held user data and indices.
 We left one drive unallocated and assigned it as the hot spare.